millerms/CranburyChiropractic/_pages/doctor.md

 {: .reveal .reveal--up }

 ### Outside the Clinic
 When he’s not in the office, Dr. Miller is usually in motion or outside.
-He’s an avid mountain biker and keeps his legs fresh with indoor spin sessions.
+He’s an avid mountain biker, skier, and keeps his legs fresh with indoor spin sessions.
 At home, he tends a few beehives and helps his wife, Pat, in the garden.
+They raised two sons and enjoy spending time with their family.
 He also loves to travel, explore new trails, and bring back ideas that keep the clinic fresh.
 {: .reveal .reveal--fade }

 Contact Dr. Miller Today: